dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 <AvailIntegrations/>

 ### Custom integrations
-You can write a custom integration in a variety of languages and tools.
-We support connecting through JDBC, ADBC, and a GraphQL API.
-Refer to [some examples](https://github.com/dbt-labs/example-semantic-layer-clients/blob/main/python/src/adbc_example.py) for more info.
-(WILL TWEAK IN AN HOUR)
+You can create custom integrations using different languages and tools.
+We support connecting with JDBC, ADBC, and a GraphQL API.
+For more information, check out [our examples on GitHub](https://github.com/dbt-labs/example-semantic-layer-clients/blob/main/python/src/adbc_example.py).

 ## Related docs